Lamu Amatya: Early life and education

 Amatya was born as Lamu Palden on 27 January 1932 (14 Magh 1988 BS) in Darjeeling, India.
 When Lamu was very young, her mother died.
 Her father Sirdar Karma 'Paul' Palden was a mountaineer.
 Palden was originally from Solukhumbu district.
 He was the porter and interpreter of the mountaineers George Mallory and Andrew "Sandy" Irvine during the 1924 British Mount Everest expedition.
 Later, Karma moved to Darjeeling, which was a major mountaineering hub at that time.
 After the death of Lamu's mother, Karma remarried.

 Lamu was sent to Kolkata for her education, where she grew up.
 She received her nursing degree from Kolkata Medical College in 1954.

 Marriage

-Lamu Amatya met her future husband, Bhuwaneshor Amatya, in Kolkata, while she was training as a nurse.
-Bhuwaneshor Amatya was studying dentistry in Kolkata.
+Lamu Amatya met her future husband, Bhubaneswar Amatya, in Kolkata, while she was training as a nurse.
+Bhubaneswar Amatya was studying dentistry in Kolkata.
 One day he had gone to Calcutta Medical College for his leg treatment, there he met Lamu and fell in love with her.
-Bhuwaneshor Amatya then frequently visited her.
+Bhubaneswar Amatya then frequently visited her.
 They married in 1953.
 After completing her nursing degree in 1954, they returned to Nepal and she became a naturalised citizen of Nepal.